Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample1_loading_dynamic_modules/README.md

     6. Once pipeline finished, you'll see a new spark table named `country_list_asia` created successfully.
 ![alt text](../Common_Assets/Images/spark_table_asia.png "Logo Title Text 1")

-    With this you can keep the pipeline generic & using dynamic loading of modules you'll be able to perform differnet transformations as per your need.
+   With this you can have generic pipelines which can load transformation modules dynamically based on configurations to process your data.

 ### 2.5.
 Clean-up